MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-quickstart-using-power-bi.md

 As you apply additional shaping steps to the query, they're captured in the **Applied Steps** section.

-It's important to know that the underlying data is *not* changed; rather, Power Query Editor adjusts and shapes its view of the data, and any interaction it has with the underlying data is based on that shaped and modified view.<!--Suggested, but if you don't like, be sure not to use the possessive "Power Query Editor's".-->
+It's important to know that the underlying data is *not* changed; rather, Power Query Editor adjusts and shapes its view of the data, and any interaction it has with the underlying data is based on that shaped and modified view.

 In the **Query Settings** pane, you can rename steps, delete steps, or reorder the steps as you see fit.
 To do so, right-click to select the step in the **Applied Steps** section, and choose the action you want.
 All query steps are carried out in the order in which they appear in the **Applied Steps** pane.